OutSpace-Gigane/famote-fellow/README.md

 (!!!
 MORE TEMPLATES SHOULD BE ADDED IN NEXT UPDATES !!!)

 # Important Notes:
-- It just creates a template NOT the code
+- It just creates a project NOT the code
 - If You have suggestions or You have facing issues feel free to contact me: outspace_gigane (Discord username)
 - It's Open Source so feel free to edit anything on code or even writing that from scratch!